catarse/catarse/README.md

 If your migrations don't run, make sure you have postgresql-contrib installed on your system.

-## Internationalization

-This software was first created as Brazil's first crowdfunding platform.
-Thus, it was first made in Portuguese and with a brazilian payment gateway.
-We are now internationalizing it, and already have a good support for the english language and for paypal express checkout.
-See below the Payment gateways section for more information about integrating Catarse with a payment system of your choice.
-If you want to join us in this effort, please feel free to fork the repository and send us a pull request with your changes.
-If you have *any* doubt, please join our Google Group at http://groups.google.com/group/catarse-dev and we will help you.

 ### Translations

 We hope to support a lot of languages in the future.
 So we are willing to accept pull requests with translations to other languages.
-Here's a small guide to translate Catarse to your language in a way that we can integrate your translation in the main repository:
-* TODO

 Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the english translation.